-For the newest instalment in our series of interviews asking leading technology specialists about their achievements in their field, we’ve welcomed the CTO & co-founder of INK, Alexander De Ridder to share his journey to launching the first AI-based web content optimization editor.
+For the newest instalment in our series of interviews asking leading technology specialists about their achievements in their field, we’ve welcomed the CTO & co-founder of INK, Alexander De Ridder to share his journey to launching the first AI-based web content and video editor.

 Alexander is the mastermind behind the award-winning technology that's helped deliver over a million more organic visitors per month for Fortune 100 companies and freelance content creators alike.

 He has also created patented AdWords Phone Conversion Technology, leveraged ML computer vision to create customer “cookies” and analytics in retail stores, and generated no-code web applications for forensic accounting before it was a ‘thing’.

 From startups to Fortune 100 companies, he has designed dozens of technologies ranging from patented artificial intelligence solutions to innovative marketing application development.